tthogho1/RagServer/README.md

-# ChatBot Server by Rag with Cloud
+# ChatBot Server by Rag
 Embedding website data, registering it in Vector DB, and asking questions about it.

 ## config.ini